fuzziqersoftware/resource_dasm/README.md

 Some of these executable formats support CPU architectures that m68kdasm does not support; if it encounters one of these, it prints the code segments as data segments instead.

-m68kdasm can also assemble PowerPC, x86, and SH-4 assembly into binary.
+m68kdasm can also assemble PowerPC, x86, and SH-4 assembly into raw binary.
+(It does not support assembling M68K text into binary, but this will be implemented in the future.)
 The expected input syntax for each architecture matches the disassembly syntax; for PowerPC and SH-4, this is not the standard syntax used by most other tools.

 ## Using m68kexec